 OCTN1/ETT expression has also been evidenced at mitochondrial level , but this result has been questioned .

-Metabolomic analysis in OCTN1/ETT gene knock-out mice has shown an almost complete disappearance of L-ergothioneine in the tissues of these mice .
-This has also been shown in a more in-depth study of the various regions of the brain in the knock-out mice and in the OCTN1/ETT knock-out zebra fish .
+Metabolomic analysis in OCTN1/ETT gene knockout mice has shown an almost complete disappearance of L-ergothioneine in the tissues of these mice .
+This has also been shown in a more in-depth study of the various regions of the brain in the knockout mice and in the OCTN1/ETT knockout zebra fish [73,74].
 These studies confirm the key role of the OCTN1/ETT transporter in the tissue absorption of L-ergothioneine.
 Consistently, the tissue distribution of L-ergothioneine matches the OCTN1/ETT expression pattern and OCTN1/ETT mRNA expression is correlated to L-ergothioneine content [44,45].

-OCTN1/ETT expression is regulated by pro-inflammatory cytokines (TNF-α, IL-1β) via the transcription factor NF-κB , and it is under the control of RUNX1 , whose involvement has been demonstrated in proliferation and differentiation during hematopoiesis [72,73], neurogenesis , and hair morphogenesis .
+OCTN1/ETT expression is up-regulated by pro-inflammatory cytokines (TNF-α, IL-1β) via activation of the transcription factor NF-κB [75,76], and is also under the control of the transcription factors Sp1 and RUNX1 .

-OCTN1/ETT-gene variants have been associated with chronic inflammatory diseases in specific populations, e.g. the slc2F2 variant with rheumatoid arthritis [56,77] and the L503F variant with Crohn's disease [78,79], the latter being in particular associated with a slightly more efficient L-ergothioneine transport .
+OCTN1/ETT-gene variants have been associated with chronic inflammatory diseases in specific populations, e.g. the slc2F2 variant with rheumatoid arthritis [58,77] and the L503F variant with Crohn's disease [78,79], the latter being in particular associated with a slightly more efficient L-ergothioneine transport .
 The involvement of these variants as causal genes for these diseases has not been demonstrated and is even questioned for the L503F variant .
 Indeed, it has been suggested that the increase of L503F variant frequency is the result of genetic hitchhiking .
 Interestingly, the authors of this study suggest that it would also be an adaptation to low dietary levels of L-ergothioneine among early Neolithic farmers in the Fertile Crescent .
+Furthermore, a recently published study provides new insights supporting a beneficial effect of OCTN1/ETT on intestinal inflammation by mediating uptake of L-ergothioneine .

 The effect of age on erythrocyte concentration of L-ergothioneine was also identified in a population of men with an increase in concentration between the age of 1 and 10 years, which peaks at about 18 and decreases until about 50, when it stabilizes .

-In rats, L-ergothioneine has been shown to pass from the mother to the neonate or pup during weaning via maternal milk .
-This finding is consistent with the evidencing of the OCTN1/ETT transporter in the mammary epithelium [87,88].
+In rats, L-ergothioneine has been shown to pass from the mother to the neonate or pup during weaning via maternal milk , which is consistent with the evidencing of the OCTN1/ETT expression in the mammary epithelium [88,89].

 In the current state of knowledge, no metabolite of L-ergothioneine has been identified so far in man or animals.